leafo/moonscript/docs/reference.md

     ```

 Table comprehensions, like list comprehensions, also support multiple `for` and
 `when` clauses.
-In this example we use a `where` clause to prevent the value
+In this example we use a `when` clause to prevent the value
 associated with the `color` key from being copied.

     ```moon